 The problem is the future is not the past and returns vary, but mortgage interest saved is a bird in the hand.
 With that said, you would be hard pressed to find 20-30 year periods (the life of a typical mortgage) where an investment portfolio would not provide a higher return than recent mortgage interest rates.

 The problem with any investment return comparison is nobody has a crystal ball.
-Unless you have a direct connection to the Higher Power then you are stuck right back where you started with a decision between a guaranteed (but low) return for prepaying your mortgage versus an unknowable but potentially higher return for investing.
+Unless you have a direct connection to the Higher Power, then you're stuck right back where you started with a decision between a guaranteed (but low) return for prepaying your mortgage, versus an unknowable but potentially higher return for investing.